new car financing

 After You Sign

 Just because you agreed to terms does not mean you are out of options.
-New car buyers always have the option to refinance – there is no law that says you cannot refinance an auto loan within the first 90 days.
+New car buyers always have the option to refinance — even as early as the first 90 days.
 Refinancing a car can help you secure a lower interest rate on your loan, reduce your monthly payments and more.

-“If you don’t shop ahead of time, you don’t know if you’re getting a good deal,” McGee said.
-“And all it takes is one phone call to get the car you want a price you can afford.”
+“If you don’t shop ahead of time, you don’t know if you’re getting a good deal,” Lyons said.
+“And all it takes is one phone call to get the car you want at a price you can afford.”

 Have you ever financed a new car outside of the dealership?
 How was your experience?
 Tell us in the comments.